 After Brandon was asked to leave a second preschool — he’d chased a girl around the playground with a plastic knife, saying he would “cut her up” — Mary booked an appointment with her son’s pediatrician to ask about diagnosing the preschooler with attention deficit disorder.
 Her doctor’s response, however, was that Brandon was much too young for an ADHD diagnosis.
 And this response is one that parents of children with ADHD across the country in similar circumstances can expect to encounter.
 Why?

-Is it possible, then, to diagnose children with attention deficit disorder when impulsivity, opposition, and extreme activity are normal preschool behaviors?
+Is it possible, then, to diagnose ADHD in children when are normal preschool behaviors?
 Yes, but the tipping point in diagnosis is usually a matter of degree.
 “Children with ADHD are much more extreme than the average three-year-old,” says Alan Rosenblatt, M.D., a specialist in neurodevelopmental pediatrics.
 “It’s not just that a child with ADD can’t sit still.
 It’s that he can’t focus on any activity, even one that’s pleasurable, for any length of time.”

 Larry Silver, M.D., a psychiatrist at Georgetown University School of Medicine, says that an experienced teacher, one with a baseline of appropriate three-year-old behavior, can be a tremendous help.
 “You have to look at whether or not the behaviors are consistent in more than one environment,” he notes.